gingerbeardman/NotifiCLI/README.md

 To use persistent alerts (notifications that don't disappear), use the `-persistent` flag.

 **One-Time Setup Required:**
-1. Run a persistent test once: `notificli -message "Setup" -persistent`
+1. Run a persistent test once: `notificli -message 'Setup' -persistent`
 2. Open **System Settings > Notifications**.
 3. Find **NotifiPersistent** in the list.
 4. Change the **Alert Style** to **Persistent**.